byael/Portfolio/README.md

 ```
 Even changing from the default shell by passing `chsh` will not work.

-Clearly we are not going to solve this level at teh `ssh` stage.
+Clearly we are not going to solve this level at the `ssh` stage.
 So we need to "attack" this different shell `bandit26` runs.
 It is in fact the `showtext` above.
 Another way to get that hint is to look into what shells are available on the bandit server
 ``` bash
 bandit25@bandit:/$ cat etc/shells
 # /etc/shells: valid login shells